Kaya-Sem/local_youtube/README.md

 `python main.py path/to/url_file.txt`

-This will fetch the latest videos from each channel in the URL file and download them using `ỳt-dlp`
+This will fetch the latest videos from each channel in the URL file and download them using `yt-dlp`